Ollynov/t-school-fullstack-2/webapis/lecture-notes.md

 A good SDK typically comes with instructions and is actively maintained.
 Watson

 In this section we will practice looking up documentation for both IBM and other APIs (google).
 As a developer looking up documentation and digesting it quickly is a useful skill to have.
+We will also be looking at how different APIs can be combined together to become a coherent app that's orchestrated by Node.
+This task requires a bunch of javascript processing.
+It's up to the developer to decide how we want to process/use the data responses and how mix them in order to building interesting applications.